p0pr0ck5/lua-resty-waf/README.md

 	}
 ```

-Note that, due to a limition in the logging library used, only a single target socket (and separate file target) can be defined.
-This is to say, you may elect to use both socket and file logging in different locations, but you may only configure one `socket` target with a specific host/port combination; if you configure a second host/port combination, data will not be properly logged.
-Similarly, you may only define one file path if using a `file` logging target; writes to a second path location will be lost.
+Note that, due to a limition in the logging library used, only a single target socket can be defined.
+This is to say, you may only configure one `socket` target with a specific host/port combination; if you configure a second host/port combination, data will not be properly logged.

 ###event_log_target_host